philippgs/os_ps_2018/ex08/Readme.md

 4. Round Robin
 5. Priority Scheduling with preemption
 6. Priority Scheduling without preemption
-7. Lottery Scheduling (requires parameters: number of tickets, quantum, quantum usage or "Anteil")
+7. Lottery Scheduling (requires parameters: number of tickets, quantum, quantum usage or "Anteil") - if you have trouble with this scheduling algorithm, please have a look at [this example](lottery.md).

 Note the following additional requirements: